 Explore the world from your global classroom aboard a Semester at Sea (SAS) Voyage!
-Take courses accredited by the University of Virginia while sailing around the world, earning UWEC credits.
+Take courses accredited by Colorado State University while sailing around the world, earning UWEC credits.
 Semester at Sea is a great study abroad option for any major with a wide variety of courses offered on board for each program.
 The courses are delivered integrating each international experience to facilitate global, comparative, field based education.
 You will do Faculty Directed Practica in countries and curricula of your choice.
 To learn more about Semester at Sea and the upcoming voyages, click here!

 HOUSING & MEALS

-While studying aboard the MV Explorer, you will reside in a cabin which accommodates 2-4 students.
+While studying aboard the MV World Odyssey, you will reside in a cabin which accommodates 2-4 students.
 Each room has a closed-circuit television, fridge, private bathroom, telephone, and a wardrobe.
 There are 2 dining rooms on board with indoor and outdoor eating areas where 3 meals per day are served buffet style.

 To learn about eligibility requirements, academic offerings, and the academic calendar click here: Academics - Semester at Sea